 Do Police Checks Expire?

-A Nationally Police Check is requested for many purposes by people from all over Australia.
-It involves a criminal background check on an individual to disclose police information on a national police certificate.
-This is also referred to as police clearance.
+A Nationally Coordinated Criminal History Check (formerly known as a Australian National Police Check) or an Australian Federal Police (AFP) Check is requested for many purposes.
+It involves a criminal record check on an individual to disclose police information on any disclosable criminal history of an individual.
 The question is often asked – do Police Checks expire?

 How Long Is A Police Check Valid For?

 There is no standard period of time that a police check remains valid for.
 The check does not include an expiry date, and only includes the date that the report was issued.

 A Criminal History Check is considered a ‘point in time’ check.
 The information contained in the document is only accurate up to the date and time of issue.
 A police check does not expire officially, but the information may become outdated as time goes on, or miss out new information contained on an individual’s police record, if an offence took place after the certificate was produced.

 The purpose behind the police check is relevant to determine how valid the document is.
 Organisations who request the check must decide themselves if the date on a police check is acceptable.
 They must also determine a timeframe in which they require an updated Australian National Police Check.
 This is usually part of company policy and their own risk assessments as to what they will and won’t accept, and when it needs to be renewed.

 Any check – an Australian National Police Check or an AFP Check or International Police Check is classed as a ‘point in time’ check.
 A point in time check means that the information is only in date as of that moment.
 If a person commits an offence the day after receiving their police check certificate, this latest offence will not be included in the information.
 For this reason, police checks should be renewed regularly depending on the reason they are being used.